Fall-related bone breaks involving senior dog walkers has risen substantially. But there are ways for seniors to mitigate the problem

 Using the right equipment will make a big difference while walking the dog.
 Wearing stable footwear as well as selecting the right leash can greatly improve safety.

 Andrea Giordano, professional dog trainer and owner of Dogs Among Us in Oswego, suggests harnesses that fit at the front of the chest instead of the back, or a head harness.
+The K9 Answers Board and train has all you doubts about getting you dog trained cleared.

 While it may seem a great idea to simply drive your pooch to a dog park to let it run freely in a safe, fenced area, Giordano said that can be the most dangerous places for older dog owners.